-The Ohio Chapter of the Society for Public Health Education (OSOPHE) is a professional membership organization that exists to provide professional development, leadership and advocacy for public health education.
-We are a 501c3 nonprofit group whose members are employed in urban, suburban and rural Ohio communities.
-Our members are employed by hospitals, colleges and universities, health insurance companies, health-related non-profits, local and state health departments or other government agencies that promote health and wellness, private worksites, or they are employed as independent consultants.
+The Ohio Chapter of the Society for Public Health Education (OSOPHE) is a professional membership organization that exists to provide professional development, leadership, and advocacy for public health education.
+We are a 501c3 nonprofit group whose members are employed in urban, suburban, and rural Ohio communities.
+Our members are employed by hospitals, colleges and universities, health insurance companies, health-related non-profits, local and state health departments or other government agencies that promote health and wellness, private worksites, or as independent consultants.

 NETWORKING Each year in the fall, OSOPHE members elect the leaders of OSOPHE.
-The executive board is comprised of a president, president-elect, past president, secretary and treasurer.
+The executive board is comprised of a president, president-elect, past president, secretary, and treasurer.
 There are also several committee chairs and statewide coalition representatives, and a National SOPHE representative, who is our connection to the National SOPHE organization.
-A major part of the board members' role is to engage members and connect with each other to get our work done.
-Some committees meet over conference calls once a month, others like technology, advocacy or professional development and membership meet as needed.
-Joining a committee helps members meet each other, feel connected to our chapter and get the most out of your membership!
+A major part of the role board members is to engage members and connect with one another to get our work done.
+Some committees have conference calls once a month, while others like technology, advocacy, professional development, and membership meet as needed.
+Joining a committee helps members meet one another, feel connected to our chapter, and get the most out of your membership!

-CONTINUING EDUCATION We have no paid staff and are proud of the accomplishments that our 100% volunteer board and committees accomplish each year.
+CONTINUING EDUCATION We have no paid staff and are proud of the accomplishments that our 100% volunteer board and committees accomplish.
 Each year our professional development committee organizes four quarterly meetings, held in a central Ohio location.
-All members as well as nonmembers are invited to attend the quarterly meetings where board members organize a free professional development session and a quarterly business meeting.
-Our continuing education committee reviews and approves applications for CHES/MCHES credits, which are available at each quarterly meeting.
+All members, as well as nonmembers, are invited to attend the quarterly meetings for a free professional development session and the quarterly business meeting.
+Our continuing education committee reviews and approves applications for CHES/MCHES credits, which are available for a small fee at each quarterly meeting.

-CONNECTIONS We also organize an annual two-day conference, entitled the "Health Educators' Institute", (fondly known as HEI for over 30 years) which is the premier continuing education event for Ohio’s public and community health education workforce.
-The HEI planning committee, led by the OSOPHE President-Elect each year, provides participants with new skills, information and resources to provide comprehensive health education services to their respective communities.
-This annual conference, as well as our quarterly professional development meetings, are both designed to provide training based on the seven areas of responsibility and advanced sub-competencies of a Health Educator (http://www.nchec.org/credentialing/responsibilities/).
+CONNECTIONS We also organize an annual multi-day conference, entitled the "Health Educators' Institute", (fondly known as HEI for over 30 years) which is the premier continuing education event for Ohio's public and community health education workforce.
+The HEI planning committee, led by the OSOPHE President-Elect each year, provides participants with new skills, information, and resources to provide comprehensive health education services to their respective communities.
+This annual conference, as well as our quarterly professional development meetings, are designed to provide training based on the seven areas of responsibility and advanced sub-competencies of a Health Educator.